Wildlife Garden panorama with a pond visible and the Museum building in the background

 We will soon begin acoustic monitoring to try to record data from soundscapes, exploring how the amount and diversity of sounds from wildlife in different habitats change in relation to temperature, time of day and human-related noise levels, among other things.
 We will gain new insights into the levels of biological activity in the garden over time – our other methods only ever give a snapshot.

-Biodiversity officer Sam Thomas shows us how he is studying the Museum's Wildlife Garden to learn more about the animals and plants that live there
+Biodiversity officer Sam Thomas shows us how he is studying the our garden to learn more about the animals and plants that live there

 Bioblitzes